-A code of silence in acute myeloid leukemiaNovember 19th, 2012 in Cancer /
+A code of silence in acute myeloid leukemiaNovember 19, 2012 in Medicine & Health / Cancer

 The development of acute myeloid leukemia (AML) is associated with a variety of genetic changes.
 Some of these alterations are epigenetic, wherein the sequence of the genes is unchanged, but chemical modifications to the DNA alter gene expression.